huangfuxc/learngit/readme.txt

 Just add something.
 Push to origin master.
 Creating a new branch is quick.
-Creat a new branch is a quick and method.  aa
+Creat a new branch is a quick and method.
+Aa
-Creat a new branch is a quick&method.
+Delete something.